Henry Hart Milman: Works

 Milman made his appearance as a dramatist with his tragedy Fazio (produced on the stage under the title of The Italian Wife).
 He also wrote Samor, the Lord of The Bright City, the subject of which was taken from British legend, the "bright city" being Gloucester.
-In subsequent poetical works he was more successful, notably the Fall of Jerusalem (1820) and The Martyr of Antioch (1822, based on the life of Saint Margaret the Virgin), which was used as the basis for an oratorio by Arthur Sullivan.
+In subsequent poetical works he was more successful, notably the Fall of Jerusalem (1820) and The Martyr of Antioch (1822, based on the life of Saint Margaret the Virgin), which was used as the basis for a "sacred musical drama" by Arthur Sullivan.
 The influence of Byron is seen in his Belshazzar (1822).
 Another tragedy, Anne Boleyn, followed in 1826.
 Milman also wrote "When our-heads are bowed with woe," and other hymns; a version of the Sanskrit episode of Nala and Damayanti; and translations of the Agamemnon of Aeschylus and the Bacchae of Euripides.
 His poetical works were published in three volumes in 1839.

 Turning to another field, Milman published in 1829 his History of the Jews, which is memorable as the first by an English clergyman which treated the Jews as an Oriental tribe, recognized sheikhs and amirs in the Old Testament, sifted and classified documentary evidence, and evaded or minimized the miraculous.
 In consequence, the author was attacked and his preferment was delayed.
 His History of Christianity to the Abolition of Paganism in the Roman Empire (1840) had been completely ignored; but the continuation of his major work, the History of Latin Christianity (1855), which has passed through many editions, was well received.
 In 1838 he had edited Edward Gibbon's Decline and Fall of the Roman Empire, and in the following year published his Life of Gibbon.

 Milman was also responsible for an edition of Horace, and when he died he had almost finished a history of St Paul's Cathedral, which was completed and published by his son, A. Milman (London, 1868), who also collected and published in 1879 a volume of his essays and articles.

-Milman wrote the hymn, Ride On, Ride on in Majesty!, often sung on Palm Sunday.
+Milman wrote the hymn, Ride On, Ride On in Majesty!, often sung on Palm Sunday.